 - He explained the Bible’s teaching on appropriate hair lengths for men and women.
 I completely agree with his opinion on hair lengths (I just don’t agree with his opinion that the hair is the covering).

 - He didn’t try to turn the covering issue into a cultural problem, as I’ve heard some do.

 I’ve watched another video sermon by him on the topic of birth control, and on that I agreed with him completely.
 It was a great message, and I respected his boldness in addressing that controversial issue.
 However, I did not feel the same way after viewing his sermon on headcovering.
-One of the points (among many) which I found intriguing at the same time I found it disappointing was his insistence on disregarding the Greek and focusing mainly on the English.
+One of the things I found disappointing was his insistence on disregarding the Greek and focusing mainly on the English.

 However, I think he is right in emphasizing the importance of doing our best to understand the basic English meaning before diving into the Greek, and of letting the Bible interpret itself.

 Therefore, that is what I will now attempt to do, in my own simple way.
 Let’s look at the English, and do our best to make sense of it.

 1 Corinthians 11

 1Be ye followers of me, even as I also am of Christ.

 2 Now I praise you, brethren, that ye remember me in all things, and keep the ordinances, as I delivered them to you.

 3 But I would have you know, that the head of every man is Christ; and the head of the woman is the man; and the head of Christ is God.